okube-ai/settus/README.md

 # Settus

-Settings management using Pydantic Settings and extended to secrets from Azure Keyvault, Databricks secrets [IN PROGRESS], AWS Secrets Manager [IN PROGRESS] and GCP Secrets Manager [IN PROGRESS]
+Settings management using Pydantic Settings and extended to secrets from Azure Keyvault, Databricks secrets [IN PROGRESS], AWS Secrets Manager and GCP Secrets Manager [IN PROGRESS]

 ## Okube Company